 Google Panda Update: A Retrospective

 Sometimes Google rolls out a major update that rocks the SEO industry.
-The infamous Panda update, released in February 2011, was one of them.
+The infamous Panda update was one of them.

 This particular update ended the reign of low-quality content that plagued search results for years.